kevinnammour/mern-dashboard/README.md

 ## About this project

-This project is part of the Software Engineering course in the [Lebanese American University](https://www.lau.edu.lb/).
+This project is part of the Software Engineering course at the [Lebanese American University](https://www.lau.edu.lb/).

 ## 👨‍💻👩‍💻 Team